FredHutch/easybuild-life-sciences/docs/sw_inventory/chorus-bio-modules-24.04.md

 Supports numpy, pytorch, tensorflow, jax, and others.)
 Flexible and powerful tensor operations for readable and reliable code.
 Supports numpy, pytorch, tensorflow, jax, and others.
+ - [epiScanpy/0.4.0-foss-2023a](EpiScanpy is a toolkit to analyse single-cell open chromatin (scATAC-seq) and single-cell DNA methylation (for example scBS-seq) data.
+EpiScanpy is the epigenomic extension of the very popular scRNA-seq analysis tool Scanpy (Genome Biology, 2018) [Wolf18].)
+EpiScanpy is a toolkit to analyse single-cell open chromatin (scATAC-seq) and single-cell DNA methylation (for example scBS-seq) data.
+EpiScanpy is the epigenomic extension of the very popular scRNA-seq analysis tool Scanpy (Genome Biology, 2018) [Wolf18].
  - [fastp/0.23.4-GCC-13.2.0](A tool designed to provide fast all-in-one preprocessing for FastQ files.
  This tool is developed in C++ with multithreading supported to afford high performance.)
 [easyconfig](https://github.com/FredHutch/easybuild-life-sciences/blob/master/easyconfigs/f/fastp/fastp-0.23.4-GCC-13.2.0.eb)